 Serving students and educators since 2002, Speak Up Speak Out is an innovative civic education program designed to teach third grade through high school students about their communities and equip them with the tools to make a difference.

 Professional development opportunities for educators interested in Speak Up Speak Out are offered each summer.
-These six-hour trainings enhance educators' instructional practices in implementing action civics in their classrooms through student-driven research, action, and reflection.
+These six-hour trainings enhance educators' instructional practices in implementing action civics through student-driven research, action, and reflection.
 As part of the Moody College of Communication at The University of Texas at Austin, Speak Up Speak Out is a certified educational provider (TEA 902-579) and CPE credit is eligible with district approval.
-Districts and schools interested in professional development may contact firstname.lastname@example.org.
+Interested in us visiting your district or school?
+Contact email@example.com.

 Empower Student Voices